GameTimeline

 Metroid Prime timeline

 Every Metroid Prime-branded main chapter in US release order—from 2002 GameCube Prime through Prime 4: Beyond (2025).
-First-person exploration saga with Hunters and Remastered rows; Federation Force is a co-op spin-off.
+First-person exploration saga with Hunters and Remastered entries; Federation Force is a co-op spin-off.
 For 2D Samus (Dread, Fusion, Super Metroid), see the main Metroid timeline.

 Updated July 2026